 What are the current rules for travelling to European resorts for UK nationals?

-- FRANCE – Travellers from the UK will have to self-isolate for 14 days upon arrival in France and 14 days upon return to the UK.
+- FRANCE – Travellers from the UK can arrive as normal and you will need to self-isolate for 14 days on your return.

 Which Alpine Summer Resorts Lifts are open for the 2020 season?